Gundsø

+Gundsø Municipality's location in Denmark.

 Gundsø was a municipality (Danish, kommune) in Roskilde county on the island of Zealand (Sjælland) in East Denmark.
 1 January 2007 the municipality of Gundsø merged with the municipality of Roskilde and the municipality of Ramsø as a result of the structural reform.
 The area of Gundsø municipality was 64 km^{2}, with a total population of 15,749 (2005).
 Its last mayor was Evan Lynnerup, a member of the Venstre (Liberal Party) political party.
 Towns in the municipality included Herringløse, Gundsølille, Gundsømagle, Jyllinge (the municipality's largest town), Østrup Holme, and Ågerup.

 The municipality was created in 1970 due to a kommunalreform ("Municipality Reform") that combined a number of existing parishes: